Skip to content

 for html_doc in parsed_html_docs:

-doc_results = analyze_css(html_doc, css_files)
+doc_results = analyze_css(html_doc, css_files, project_folder)

 project_contrast_results.extend(doc_results)